KenKundert/quantiphy/README.rst

 ''''''''''''

 There are multiple versions of the built-in constants, each associated with a different unit system.
-For example, there are 'mks' (SI) and 'cgs' (EMU-CGS) versions of Plank's constant, Boltzmann's constant, etc. To specify which one you want, you would set the desired unit system:
+For example, there are 'mks' (SI) and 'cgs' (Gaussian-CGS) versions of Plank's constant, Boltzmann's constant, etc. To specify which one you want, you would set the desired unit system:

 .. code-block:: python